SimonJF/linear-mvu-artifact/README.md

      instructions in the "Two-factor authentication example" section later in this guide.

+  6. Run the PingPong example by invoking `./run-pingpong.sh` and follow the instructions in the "PingPong" section later in this guide.

-  6. Run the smaller examples by invoking `./run-example.sh`.
+  7. Run the smaller examples by invoking `./run-example.sh`.
 Note that the "Distributed Exceptions" examples require navigating to `http://localhost:8080` in your browser.

-  7. Remove any leftover containers and the image by running `./cleanup.sh`
+  8. Remove any leftover containers and the image by running `./cleanup.sh`

 You can also run your own examples by adding the file to the `custom_examples`